gemoc/gemoc.github.io/ecmfa18/index.md

 submission to the 14th European Conference on Modelling Foundations and Applications (ECMFA 2018).

-In our submission, we motivated and illustrated the approaches through a very simple example based on simple UML State Machines with history states.
+In our submission, we motivated and illustrated the approaches through a very simple example based on simple UML State Machines with history states (implementation available [here](https://github.com/tetrabox/examples-behavioral-interface/tree/master/languages/statemachines)).
 Here, we will focus on a larger xDSML initially based on [ThingML](http://thingml.org/) to validate the application of our tooling, through relatively small models but which can scale very easily (by just increasing the number of consumers or clients, see below) and with a behaviour that is difficult to predict or anticipate.